cloning-tee-blockchains/cloning-tee-blockchains.github.io/index.md

 ## Features

+- This is a test text snippet to see the effect of what I do
 - Available as a **theme gem** and **GitHub Pages** theme
 - Clear and elegant design that can be used out of the box or as solid starting point
 - Tested in all major browsers, including **IE and Edge**